mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 precedent for the Imperium.
-While the previous use of the Right of Assassination was arguably justified since it rid the throne of Cleon the Mad, the assassination of Nicholle merely for being disinterested in the job or ‘too weak’ as Shaster himself had said, would come back to haunt the Imperium.
+While the previous use of the Right of Assassination was arguably justified since it rid the throne of Cleon the Mad, the assassination of Nicholle merely for being disinterested in the job or 'too weak' as Shaster himself had said, would come back to haunt the Imperium.

 The reign of Cleon IV was corrupt from the beginning.